ssube/textual-engine/docs/world-templates.md

 - select template `mods`

 When creating an entity from the template, the world defaults are rendered first, then passed to the `base` template.
-Some of the `mods` are randomly selected, then applied in order.
+Some of the `mods` are randomly selected, then rendered in order, with the result of the previous.

 For example, when creating an actor: